 Highly sketchy and incomplete.
 Some odd thoughts here and there.

 We found that the relatively straightforward inclusion of a migration-specific memory in a social diffusion-advection framework was sufficient to capture many fundamental phenomena related to migration.
-In essense, our model allowed a population of individuals with a hybrid migratory and resource following behavior to adjust the migratory behavior based on recent experiences with the resource location.
+In essence, our model allowed a population with a hybrid migratory and resource following behavior to adjust the migratory behavior based on recent experiences with the resource location.
 The model, while simple, was able to emulate the successful navigation of an environment with temporally and spatially isolated seasonal resource patches, the spontaneous emergence of a migratory behavior, and intrinsic robustness to changes in those environmental resources, whether as trends or inter-annual stochasticity.

-Note, we are interested here entirely in mechanisms that do not correspond to the “green surfing” mechanism, as there is very little trend to surf, but consider only a necessarily strategic, long-scaled displacements and the way those displacements are modified by experience.
+Note, we are interested here entirely in mechanisms that do not correspond to the “green wave surfing” mechanism, as there is very little trend to surf.
+We consider only necessarily strategic, long-scaled displacements and the way those displacements are modified by experience.

-The ability to migrate was highly dependent on the nature of the resource dynamics.
+The ability to migrate depended on the nature of the resource dynamics.
 In particular, the reinforcement of memory and foraging is strongest when patches are concentrated in time, but relatively large in space.
-Interestingly, in most essentially stable patterns, the eventual targeted migration arrival time coincided with the peak, rather than, e.g, the beginning of the resource dynamic.
+Interestingly, in most essentially stable patterns, the eventual targeted migration arrival time coincided with the peak, rather than the beginning of the resource dynamic.
 Ecologically, this indicates that the long-distance social migration behavior may be particularly reinforced when the targeted resource is very sudden (explosive), which is very much the case for the rapid green-up that occurs in high latitudes as the snow recedes even as day length is high, leading to a rapid and intense green-up.

 It is worth considering the assumptions of our model with respect to a biological population.
 The population is explicitly social and collective, and the memory is a memory that belongs to the entire population.
 The importance of the spatial scale of the collective was an unexpected and very strong result, suggesting that for a population to adequately learn socially, it must have a large enough exploratory radius to find new information to adapt to, while being small enough that the entire population can then learn from this.

 Our model is somewhat similar to an evolutionary individual-based model (Anderson et al. 2013), which showed that some inherent phenotypic plasticity is required to hedge both against persistent trends and increased stochasticity of resource distributions, but at the risk of sub-optimal access to resources (Anderson et al. 2013).